 This unique combination, specific to each project, is beneficial for many reasons.
 The company maintains the desired level of involvement, because there is often better synergy between people and more efficiency.
 Employees are no longer assigned to tasks they are less familiar with; each role is now occupied by a specialist.
 You benefit from everyone’s expertise precisely where it makes a difference.
 In this way, you avoid possible mistrust or barriers between internal and external people by creating a single united, dedicated team.

-The result?
 You benefit from the expertise of a development centre that integrates agility into your projects and your organization while using the best specialists, selected according to the requirements of each project phase.
 The hybrid method minimizes wasted money and reduces risk by giving more responsibility to the partner.
 The model allows for short delivery times with the involvement of only specialists, and projects are delivered in line with your real needs.
 This gives you peace of mind to stay focused on your business objectives.